enebianca1/PharmaForce_Urgent_Opportunities/ONBD-34-Implement-Notifications.md

 Custom notifications allow direct alerts to be displayed to users within the Salesforce app, accessible from the notification bell icon.
 These notifications are sent to the user who created the urgent opportunity and to the account team members associated with it.

 ### Implementation
-A custom notification type, named `UrgentOpportunityNotification`, was created under **Notification Builder** in Salesforce Setup.
+- A custom notification type, named `UrgentOpportunityNotification`, was created under **Notification Builder** in Salesforce Setup.

-A trigger was implemented to send these notifications:
+- An Apex Trigger was created to invoke a method in the `UrgentOpportunityHandler` class.
+This method contains the logic to:
-- The creator of the opportunity receives a notification with the details.
+  - Identify and process urgent opportunities.
-- Other account team members also receive a notification to keep them informed of new developments.
+  - Send notifications to the creator and account team members.

-These notifications improve collaboration and ensure timely updates for all stakeholders.
+This approach ensures a clean separation of concerns, with the trigger delegating the processing logic to the handler class.

 ---